jasondelaat/pymonad/README.txt

 PyMonad is a small library
 implementing monads and related data abstractions
--- functors, applicative functors --
-for use in implementing functional style programs.
+-- functors, applicative functors, and monoids -- for use in implementing functional style programs.
 For those familiar with monads in Haskell,
 PyMonad aims to implement many of the features you're used to